rumblex/nodeknockout2016-vibehive/README.md

-# Node Knockout 2016 Starter

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A Node.js for finding Your vibe around you  app using [Express ](http://expressjs.com/).

 Tuned to run on EngineYard Cloud.